 10. Blogging

-Although it might take some time before you start getting traffic into your blog, once the stage is set, monetizing your blog is pretty much very easy.
-To get more people to visit your blog, focus on posting quality content on your blog consistently.
+Although it might take some time before you start getting traffic into your blog, monetizing your blog is pretty much very easy once the stage is set.
+To get more people to visit your blog, consistently post quality content on your blog.

-Blogging is something you can do in your spare time which is why it’s perfect for students.
+You can do blogging in your spare time, which is why it’s perfect for students.